Category: Value Added Tax

 The payments are usually based on the previous year’s VAT liability, and businesses are required to pay 1/24th of their estimated annual liability to HMRC by the last working day of the second and third months of the VAT quarter.

-For example, if your VAT quarter ends on 31 March, your payments on account for that quarter will be due by 31 May and 30 June.
+For example, if your VAT quarter ends on 31 March, your payments on account for that quarter will be due by the last working day in February and March.
 Businesses that fail to make these payments on time will be subject to interest and penalties.

 The payments on account and the balancing payments must be made electronically and cleared funds must be in HMRC's bank account by close of business on the due date.
 Businesses making POA do not benefit from the seven extra calendar days allowed to other VAT registered businesses for paying electronically.